Thinkful/thinkful-curriculum-starter-files/content/units/1/lessons/5/assignments/1/comprehension.md

-1. Is Python a high- or low-level programming language?
-Explain what this distinction means.
+1. What is a function?
+2. What is the syntax for defining functions in Python?
-2. What’s the difference between an interpreted and compiled language?
-Which one is Python?
+3. What's the difference between `x = my_func()` and `x = my_func`?
-3. Explain the two environments that Python code can be run in: shell mode vs. program mode.
-4. What’s the ending for Python program names?
+4. Can you call a function in another function?
-5. What is a program?
+5. What is a method signature?
-6. What is debugging?
-7. What are syntax errors?
-8. What’s a runtime error?
-9. What’s a semantic error?